mani-barathi/Octave/README.md

 # Octave

-A Web based Music Streaming App developed using ReactJs and Firebase
+A Music Streaming Web App developed with ReactJs and Firebase

 **Click [Here](https://octave-music.web.app/) to view the Live Website**